scorpiodiagrams/fdg/wiki/chapter004.md

 Applying this at m we get
 k
 So the d coefficients can be determined from the c coefficents (essentially by matrix inversion).
 A set of vector fields {ei} may be linearly independent in the sense that a weighted sum of them may not be identically zero over a region, yet it may not be a basis in that region.
 The problem is that there may be some places in the region where the vectors are not independent.
 For example, two of the vectors may be parallel at a point but not parallel elsewhere in the region.
 At such a point m the determinant of the matrix c(m) is zero.
-So at these points we cannot define the dual basis forms.3
+So at these points we cannot define the dual basis forms.#Footnote(3)
 The dual form fields can be used to determine the coefficients b of a vector field v relative to a basis e, by applying the dual basis form fields  ̃e to the vector field.
 Let ei(f) bi.
 (4.7)
  ̃ej(v) = bj.
 (4.8)
-3This is why the set of vector fields and the set of one-form fields are modules rather than vector spaces. v(f) = Then i

 #page(44)
-Chapter 4 Basis Fields
  Define two general vector fields:
 ```Scheme
 (define e0